-Much of the lab’s work utilizes LIDAR and hyperspectral remote sensing with instruments on ground-based, airborne, and satellite platforms.
-LIDAR, which is an acronym for “light detection and ranging,” is a remote sensing technique that uses laser beam pulses to measure the distance of objects from the LIDAR instrument.
-When paired with a global positioning system (GPS) receiver, LIDAR can be used to create extremely accurate 3-D measurements of Earth.
-LIDAR is most commonly carried aboard an aircraft to provide measurements over broad areas, and can be used to measure features on land (topography) or under water (bathymetry).
+Much of the lab’s work utilizes light detection and ranging (lidar) and hyperspectral remote sensing with instruments on ground-based, airborne, and satellite platforms.
+Lidar, which is an acronym for “light detection and ranging,” is a remote sensing technique that uses laser beam pulses to measure the distance of objects from the lidar instrument.
+When paired with a global positioning system (GPS) receiver, lidar can be used to create extremely accurate 3-D measurements of Earth.
+Lidar is most commonly carried aboard an aircraft to provide measurements over broad areas, and can be used to measure features on land (topography) or under water (bathymetry).

 Along with ground-based and airborne instruments, sensors aboard orbiting satellites also are vital tools for studying ecosystems.
 In another recent study, Dr. Glenn and her colleagues investigated the use of data from the Landsat series of satellites to quantify the distribution of above-ground carbon and for long-term, large-area studies to calculate changes in above-ground biomass and vegetation cover, especially in dryland ecosystems.
 The research team looked specifically at the possibility of coupling these Landsat measurements with similar measurements that will be available from NASA’s upcoming Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2), which is tentatively scheduled for launch in 2018.